 You may have heard that the Safe Act in New York requires that mental health professionals report any client to the authorities who possesses a gun and is likely engage in conduct that puts people or themselves at risk.
 The authorities would then revoke that person’s permit to possess a firearm.

 That is true, but, when they wrote the law, they defined mental health professionals as psychologists, psychiatrists, registered nurses, and social workers.
 In their haste, they left out licensed mental health counselors and certified alcohol counselors which is what I am.
 (They also left out substance abuse counselors.)
 This leaves me in a very ambiguous position.
 On one hand, the intent of the law was clearly to include me and my colleagues, on the other hand, they could have, but didn’t.

 The way I have settled this for myself is to do what I have always done.
 If I learn you are planning harm to yourself or others, I take action towards safety.
 This may mean that I get you to the hospital.
 It may mean I call the police.
 Confidentiality is important, but saving lives is more important.

 Theoretically, a judge can order me to testify or submit my records to court.
 However, in thirty-five years, I have only had one subpoena to do this and, in that case, I evoked privileged communication and the request was withdrawn.
 I would do the same if it ever happened again.

 Consultation and Training

 Being able to consult with and learn from other professionals is vital to me as a therapist.
 Every month I host a peer supervision group with colleagues.
 I sometimes work with an intern who sees me for supervision.
 I also attend training and conferences where cases are discussed.
 If I ever bring up your case in those settings, I will not share identifying information.

 I do a lot of writing.
-I have a blog, in which I post twice a week.
-In addition, I’m always working on a book, either fiction or non-fiction.
+I have a blog, in which I post regularly.
+I publish articles about mental health and relationships.
+I’m always working on a book, either fiction or non-fiction.